anyswap/CrossChain-Bridge/README.md

     1. `KeystoreFile`
     2. `PasswordFile`
-    3. `RpcAddress`
+    3. `RPCAddress`

     For example,

     we are configing `user1` now, we should config `KeystoreFile` and `PasswordFile` use `user1`'s keystore and password file (we will get `user1`'s private key to sign a DCRM requesting).

-    And we should config `RpcAddress` to the RPC address of the running `gdcrm` node of `user1` (we will do RPC calls to this address to complete DCRM signing or accepting, etc.)
+    And we should config `RPCAddress` to the RPC address of the running `gdcrm` node of `user1` (we will do RPC calls to this address to complete DCRM signing or accepting, etc.)

 3. create DCRM sub-groups for signing